§ Verifiable Public Registry v4 Specification

 Method execution MUST perform the following tasks in a transaction, and rollback if any error occurs.

-use Adjust Trust Deposit to transfer amount to trust deposit of applicant_perm.grantee.
+use Adjust Trust Deposit to transfer applicant_perm.slashed_deposit to trust deposit of applicant_perm.authority.

 This simple permission creation method can be used to self-create an ISSUER (resp.
 VERIFIER) permission if issuance mode (resp. verification mode) is set to OPEN for a given schema.
-As permissions are the anchor of ecosystem trust deposit operations, it is required if Ecosystem decided to charge the issuance (or the verification) of the credentials.
+As permissions are the anchor of ecosystem trust deposit operations, it is required for an issuer/verifier candidate to self-create a permission for being issuer or verifier of a given schema.

 If any of these precondition checks fail, transaction MUST abort.